philips-forks/ml-project-template-philips/README.md

 **Notes:**
 - You can [attach](https://code.visualstudio.com/docs/remote/containers) VSCode to a running container
+- To attach VSCode to the container run on remote server, follow [this link](https://github.com/lobantseff/template-ml-project/blob/master/docs/VSCODE.md)
 - If you want to commit minor updates from a running container to the built image use:
     `docker commit --change='CMD jupyter lab --no-browser' updated_container_name_or_hash docker_image_name`
     (_not recommended as daily practice_)